 A brief description of selected mammals is given below.

 PTR is one of the Important Bird Areas (IBA) in the country.
 Three hundred and twenty three taxa of birds have so far been recorded in PTR (Veeramani and Krishnan, 2002).
-The Reserve has a good representation of Southern Western Ghats endemics with thirteen species (Table 2.11).
+The Reserve has a good representation of Southern Western Ghats endemics with thirteen species.
 Twenty three species of aquatic birds were recorded in the lake area, out of which 17 are residents and 6 winter visitors.
 Large cormorants, which were absent earlier, are seen in large numbers while there is a decline in the number of darters.
 Low number of water birds is attributed to absence of shallow water bodies.
 There is also decrease in number of tree stumps due to decay.
-List of birds reported from PTR is given in Appendix 2.6.
+List of birds reported from PTR is given below.

 There had been studies on raptors (Shrivastava et al.,1993), drongos (Vijayan., 1992) and barbets (Yahya., 2001).
 Robin and Sukumar (2002) reported White bellied short-wing at a height of 950 m from PTR.
 Veeramani et al. (2005) added 14 species to the existing list of birds of PTR.
 Robertson and Jackson (1992) and Elamon (2005) published Field Guides on Birds of Periyar.